 6. Use guest blogging communities – but at your own risk!

-Communities for guest blogging do exist and they can be very effective.
+Communities for guest blogging do exist and they can be effective at securing the long-hanging-fruit in guest post opportunities.

-However, Google has actively expressed their disagreement with these communities and they even deindexed the biggest guest blogging network, MyBlogGuest, making it no longer rank for their own branded terms.
+However, Google has actively expressed their disagreement with these communities and they even deindexed the biggest guest blogging network at one point, MyBlogGuest, making it no longer rank for their own branded terms.

 That’s not to say these communities should be avoided entirely but if you use them, it’s at your own risk.

-Google only targets things that work, so obviously MyBlogGuest was working and making it really easy for bloggers to secure high PR links.
-Google felt it violated their webmaster guidelines and they deindexed the site to express their feelings on the matter.
+Google only targets things that work, so obviously MyBlogGuest was working and making it really easy for bloggers to secure quality links.
+Google felt it violated their webmaster guidelines and they deindexed the site to express their feelings on the matter and discourage the comunity from using it.

 To clarify, it’s not that Google is against guest posting, they are just against link networks.
 This is essentially what guest blogging communities became.
-Over time, they stopped focusing on the promotion and exposure (legitimate reasons to guest post) and became more about the links.
-The second they did that, they put a target on their back and it’s no surprise that Google acted on it.
+Over time, they stopped focusing on the promotion and exposure (legitimate reasons to guest post) and became more about the backlinks.
+The second they did that, they put a target on their back and it’s no surprise that Google took action against them, just as they did blog networks years ago.

 Other guest blogging communities include Guestr, Guest Crew and Blogger Linkup.